16 Things To Do In Cuba

 There are at least three ways to explore art in Cuba.
 First, the National Museum of Fine Arts (Museo de Bellas Artes) houses art that cannot be seen anywhere else in the world.
 It is a must-see and provides meaningful context to the history and people of Cuba.
 Plan to spend at least 90 minutes here.

 Cuba also has a well-developed fine art industry, and its most prominent artists are uniquely open and available to explain their work and sell pieces directly from their home studios.
-Lastly, Cuba has a thriving underground art scene, from street art to emerging local collectives
+The island also has a thriving underground art scene, from street art to emerging local collectives

 5. Dance your heart out